fleetdm/fleet/docs/2-Deployment/3-Adding-hosts.md

 ### Deploy the TLS certificate that osquery will use to communicate with Fleet

 When Fleet uses a self-signed certificate, osquery agents will need a copy of that certificate in order to authenticate the Fleet server.
 If clients connect directly to the Fleet server, you can download the certificate through the Fleet UI.
-From the main dashboard (`/hosts/manage`), click "Add New Host" and "Fetch Kolide Certificate".
+From the main dashboard (`/hosts/manage`), click "Add New Host" and "Fetch Certificate".
 If Fleet is running behind a load-balancer that terminates TLS, you will have to talk to your system administrator about where to find this certificate.

 It is important that the CN of this certificate matches the hostname or IP that osqueryd clients will use to connect.